magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 of a 4-byte big-endian length field, followed by the indicated number of bytes.
 This uses the ``NNpsk0`` pattern with the Leader as the first party (“-> psk, e” in the Noise spec), and the Follower as the second (“<- e, ee”).
-The pre-shared-key is the “dilation key”, which is statically derived from the master PAKE key using HKDF.
-Each L2 connection uses the same dilation key, but different ephemeral keys, so each gets a different session key.
+The pre-shared-key is the “Dilation key”, which is statically derived from the master PAKE key using HKDF.
+Each L2 connection uses the same Dilation key, but different ephemeral keys, so each gets a different session key.

 The Leader sends the first message, which is a psk-encrypted ephemeral